rbowsley/lamplighthelp/source/16-6-2_Outcomes.markdown

 Before you delete an {{outcome}} you need to be aware of the implications.
 For more on this see 'Things to Consider' in [16.6.1 System Administration: Adding and Editing {{Workarea}}s](/help/index/p/16.6.1).

-- YOu can delete either a whole {{outcome}} category, or specific measures within a category.
+- You can delete either a whole {{outcome}} category, or specific measures within a category.
 - Either click at the top next to the category name (to delete the category), or next to the indicator text (for an individual indicator).
 - Hold down the mouse button and drag it to the grey ‘Drag here to delete’ box at the foot of the page.
 - Release the mouse button to drop it in the box.